Alertness

-Alertness is the state of active attention by high sensory awareness such as being watchful and prompt to meet danger or emergency, or being quick to perceive and act.
-It is related to psychology as well as to physiology.
-A lack of alertness is a symptom of a number of conditions, including narcolepsy, attention deficit disorder, chronic fatigue syndrome, depression, Addison's disease, or sleep deprivation.
-Pronounced lack of alertness can be graded as an altered level of consciousness.
+Alertness is a state of active attention characterized by high sensory awareness.
+Someone who is alert is vigilant and promptly meets danger or emergency, or is quick to perceive and act.
+Alertness is a psychological and physiological state.

+Lack of alertness is a symptom of a number of conditions, including narcolepsy, attention deficit hyperactivity disorder, chronic fatigue syndrome, depression, Addison's disease, and sleep deprivation.
+Pronounced lack of alertness is an altered level of consciousness.
 States with low levels of alertness include drowsiness.